pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 Create a new script "MoveScript".

-We could have call it "EnemyScript" but we plan to reuse it later in another context.
+We could call it "EnemyScript" but we plan to reuse it later in another context.

 <md-note>
 _Note_: The modularity provided by Unity's component-based system offers a great way to separate scripts with different features.
 Of course, you can still have one giant script doing everything with a lot of parameters.
 It's your choice, but we highly recommend against doing that.